renovatebot/renovate/docs/usage/config-presets.md

 - Browse [Renovate's default presets](https://docs.renovatebot.com/presets-default/) to find any that are useful to you
 - Publish your own if you wish to reuse them across repositories

+Shareable config presets can only be used with the JSON format, other formats are not supported.

 ## Goals of Preset Configs

 The main reason for supporting preset configs is to decrease duplication.